 You can also get extra protein into your diet naturally through vegan foods which are rich in goodness and protein content.
 There are a number of high protein plant based foods with nuts and seeds like chia seeds.
 Grains like quinoa are also great.
 Stir frying them with some other vegetables is a tasty option for adding protein.
 Vegan peanut butter is a great choice for adding to toast.

 The best source of vegan BCAA is to supplement directly through a BCAA powder.
 These powders offer all three BCAAs in one powder and give enough to hit your daily recommended targets in one serving.
 Be extra careful to find yourself a vegan BCAA powder however as many have origins in things like human hair or duck feathers, not worth any health benefit if it means consuming that…

 As well as protein and BCAAs, it is important to supplement other nutrients, vitamins and minerals to make up for the lack of meat.
-Vitamin B12, Iron, and Omega-3 fatty acids are essential to making sure your body is functioning correctly.
+Vitamin B12, Iron and Omega-3 fatty acids are essential in making sure your body is functioning correctly.

 Show Me The BCAA